10thrangerregiment-dev/Aircraft-Systems/README.md

 #### What it is

 Sit in the pilot seat, wait about a second and a half after the door closes, and press **`T`**.
 The screen swaps from your normal pilot view to a stabilized camera looking out from the aircraft's gimbal.
-Think of it as a chin-mounted FLIR ball with a fistful of features bolted on — zoom, thermal, laser designator, target memory, friendly tracking, the lot.
+This pod comes with many features to aid in ISR/SA.

 Press **`T`** again to come back to the cockpit.

 > [!IMPORTANT]
 > **You can't disembark while the TGP is open.** Press `T` to close it, then step out.
-This is intentional — it's saved more than one pilot from bailing out mid-scan.
+This is intentional.

 #### Looking around

 Mouse moves the camera.
 So does your head — turn it, and the gimbal follows.
 The screen-center reticle is where the trace lands; that's your "aim point" for almost everything else in the pod.
+> [!IMPORTANT]
+> **If you fly with mouse input enabled, you must hit ALT and then move mouse.**

 What you'll see on the TGP HUD:

-- **Camera mode** in a corner — `CCD` for daylight, `FLIR` when thermal is on
+- **Camera Zoom** in the top left corner — `CCD` for daylight, `FLIR` when thermal is on
+- **Craft Information** (MGRS grid), altitude, airspeed, autohover
+- **Directional References** On the left side of the screen, you will see a NORTH arrow.
+This points to NORTH from your point of aim.
+Underneath that is the camera position.
+The 12 o'clock of the circle is the front of the aircraft.
-- **Target coordinates** (MGRS grid), elevation, and distance under the reticle — updated about ten times per second
+- **Target coordinates** (MGRS grid), elevation, and distance under the reticle
 - **Three target slot panels** (more on those shortly)
 - **Geolock label** when you have a fixed lock
-- A short **"marker placed"** flash whenever you drop one
+- **Sparkle Indicator** Indicates that your sparkle is armed

 #### Zoom — two modes in one